cochaviz/seminar_cyber_security/inversion_attacks_on_federated_learning_notes.md

 > federated learning** and **build on top of this paper to reduce their risks
 > and improve our understanding**

+This essay has provided an overview for security specialists and machine learning specialists to assess the current state of Inference Attacks in Federated Learning.
+Progress over the last year has shown the field to be advancing quickly.
+Introducing successful attacks on new, more realistic scenarios, showing the ability to circumvent mature privacy-preserving, measures and improving the performance of existing methods.

 # References